pimcore/pimcore/doc/Development_Documentation/26_Best_Practice/15_Security_Concept.md

 # Security Concept
-We at Pimcore take security very seriously and recommend a multi-layer security concept to keep Pimcore-based solutions save.
+We at Pimcore take security very seriously and recommend a multi-layer security concept to keep Pimcore-based solutions safe.

 As Pimcore is a framework and not an out-of-the box solution, this multi-layer security concept has parts that are provided by the core framework itself, and parts that need to be provided by the solution partner, that delivers the solution.

-## On Pimcore Core Level (Provided by the Core Team)
+## Pimcore Core Level

 ### Following Coding Standards & Best Practices
-To minimize risk of security issues, Pimcore Core development follows standard php coding standards and industry best practises.
-The coding standards are based on PSR-1, PSR-2 and PSR-4 and are enforced during our continues integration process at Github.
+To minimize the risk of security issues, we follow established and proven php coding standards as well as industry best practises.
+The coding standards are based on so called PSRs (PHP Standards Recommendations) developed by the PHP Framework Interop Group (PHP-FIG) and are enforced during our continues integration process at Github.

-In general, we are big fans of standards, that is also the reason why we are voting members of the PHP-FIG (PHP Framework Interop Group), which is responsible for the PSR coding standards.
+Pimcore is also a voting member of the PHP-FIG.

 ### Dependency Management